 An example of a \Fraisse limit which is pseudofinite, but \emph{not} for a good probabilistic reason, is the vector space $V$ of countably infinite dimension over a finite field.
-The finite models of sentences in $\text{Th}(V)$ are few and far between, existing only in certain finite sizes and unique up to isomorphism in those sizes.
-This is one of a whole family of examples of a similar character, the smoothly approximable structures studied by Kantor, Liebeck, and Macpherson in \cite{KLM} and classified by Cherlin and Hrushovski in \cite{CHBook}.
+The finite models of sentences in $\mathrm{Th}(V)$ are few and far between, existing only in certain finite sizes and unique up to isomorphism in those sizes.
+This is one of a whole family of examples of a similar character, the smoothly approximable structures, studied by Kantor, Liebeck, and Macpherson in \cite{KLM} and classified by Cherlin and Hrushovski in \cite{CHBook}.
 Smoothly approximable structures are essentially algebraic: they are coordinatized by certain geometries coming from vector spaces equipped with bilinear forms.

-The main purpose of this paper is advance a claim that ``combinatorial" \Fraisse limits (in contrast to the algebraic smoothly approximable structures) which are pseudofinite tend to be pseudofinite for a good probabilistic reason, and moreover that this good probabalistic reason tends to rely on a combinatorial condition, disjoint $n$-amalgamation, which generalizes the disjoint (or ``strong") amalgamation propery for \Fraisse classes with trivial algebraic closure.
+The main purpose of this paper is advance a claim that ``combinatorial" \Fraisse limits (in contrast to the algebraic smoothly approximable structures) which are pseudofinite tend to be pseudofinite for a good probabilistic reason, and moreover that this good probabilistic reason tends to rely on a combinatorial condition, disjoint $n$-amalgamation, which generalizes the disjoint (or ``strong") amalgamation property for \Fraisse classes with trivial algebraic closure.

 The starting point is Theorem~\ref{thm:main}, which shows that for a countably categorical theory, disjoint $n$-amalgamation for all $n$ is a sufficient condition for pseudofiniteness.
 The hypothesis of disjoint $n$-amalgamation for all $n$ is very strong; however, almost all examples of ``combinatorial" countably categorical theories which are known to be pseudofinite either have disjoint $n$-amalgamation for all $n$, or are reducts of theories with disjoint $n$-amalgamation for all $n$.
 Such theories are simple (in the sense of the model-theoretic dividing line), see Theorem~\ref{thm:simple}.
 The only exceptions (that I am aware of at the time of this writing) are built from equivalence relations.